 - Isolation: In accordance with guidelines from the Illinois Department of Public Health, members of the campus community who test positive for COVID-19 will be required to isolate away from other members of the campus community for a minimum period of 10 days after symptom onset (see Symptoms of Coronavirus).
 They can be released from isolation only after afebrile and feeling well (without fever reducing medication) for at least 24 hours.
 In the event an employee has recovered from COVID-19 within 90 days of testing positive, an exception to this isolation may be allowed.
 Employees should contact the College Personnel Office.

 - Defined: A close contact is defined as any individual who was within six feet of an infected person for a cumulative total of at least 15 minutes over a twenty-four hour period starting from two days before illness onset or, for asymptomatic patients, two days prior to positive specimen collection.
-Individuals who have been fully vaccinated for at least two weeks at the time of a close contact will not be considered to have had a close contact, provided they remain asymptomatic (i.e. quarantine procedures will not apply).
+Individuals who have been fully vaccinated for at least two weeks at the time of a close contact will not be considered to have had a close contact, provided they remain asymptomatic (i.e. quarantine procedures will not apply) and test 3 to 5 days from exposure.

 - Quarantine: In accordance with current guidelines from the Illinois Department of Public Health, members of the campus community who are a close contact, will be required to quarantine away from other members of the campus community for a minimum of 14 days after the last (most recent) contact with the COVID-19 case.
+However, for those who are and remain asymptomatic (no symptoms) quarantine will be shortened to 10 days, understanding monitoring of symptoms will be required for the full 14 day period.
 If a close contact develops symptoms, s/he should follow isolation rules for COVID-19 case.
-Individuals who have been fully vaccinated for at least two weeks prior to close contact or household contact will not be required to quarantine provided they remain asymptomatic.
+Individuals who have been fully vaccinated for at least two weeks prior to close contact or household contact will not be required to quarantine provided they remain asymptomatic and test 3 to 5 days from exposure.

 - Household Contacts: Household contacts with a COVID-19 Case, where separate living quarters have been maintained since specimen collection for COVID-19 case, should quarantine for 14 days after last exposure to COVID-19 case.
 Household contacts that share a room/living quarters (i.e., have ongoing contact with or exposure to COVID-19 case) should quarantine during contact and for 14 days after COVID-19 Case is released from isolation.
-As issues associated with a household contact can be somewhat complex, review additional information provided by the Illinois Department of Public Health.
-Individuals who have been fully vaccinated for at least two weeks prior to close contact or household contact will not be required to quarantine provided they remain asymptomatic.
+As issues associated with a household contact can be somewhat complex, review additional information provided by the Illinois Department of Public Health(opens in a new tab).
+Individuals who have been fully vaccinated for at least two weeks prior to close contact or household contact will not be required to quarantine provided they remain asymptomatic and test 3 to 5 days from initial exposure and continue to periodically test if exposure continues.

 - Required Notification: Members of the campus community — students, faculty, staff and contracted-services personnel (bookstore, dining services and campus security) –- who are a close contact or household contact of an individual who has tested positive for COVID-19 must immediately notify Monmouth College.
 Students should immediately notify the Office of Student Affairs (309-457-2114).
 Faculty, staff and contracted services should immediately notify the Personnel Office (309-457-2122).
 Individuals who have been fully vaccinated for at least two weeks prior to close contact or household contact will not be required to notify the College.